Love Lady Larla

 “That’s not what I meant.”
 But she said no more.
 She slid down and curled into a ball; her eyes peacefully closed.
 She held the crystal against her chest.
 Shine watched over her as she slept.

-Kat died a few hours later.
-Her arms grew limp, the ball rolled from her grasp, and her body stilled.
+A few hours later, Kat’s arms grew limp, the ball rolled from her grasp, and her body stilled.

-The next day, muscles still sore, Shine hauled Kat’s spindly, doll-like body onto her back, crawled out from her home, and carried her down the streets.
+The next day, muscles still sore, Shine hauled Kat’s doll-like body onto her back, crawled out from her home and carried her down the streets.
 The other citizens of The Pit didn’t bat an eye.
 What was one more dead body?
-On the far side of The Pit opposite of the Apostiates, where the clusters of the stone-grey buildings ended, a path paved down a slope and to The Hole.
+On the far side of The Pit opposite of the Apostiates, where the clusters of stone-grey buildings ended, a path paved down to The Hole.

 “I’m Shine.
 I’m Kat’s friend.”
 Her stomach rolled inside of her.
 She didn’t want to face Kat’s mother.
 Kat had sought out Shine to escape from her parents, after all.